 You can easily publish Microsoft Word documents to your website using the import feature.
 It can auto-convert the document into pages of content, and provides an efficient way to migrate long documents into more useful web pages of content.
 Inline items like tables, images, headings, and links are migrated, while fonts and visual styles are transformed to the relevant visual styles of your website template.

-SilverStripe CMS is powered by a web development framework under the hood, giving you all the power of an Object-oriented PHP framework and access to many modules from the PHP and SilverStripe communities.
+Silverstripe CMS is powered by a web development framework under the hood, giving you all the power of an Object-oriented PHP framework and access to many modules from the PHP and Silverstripe CMS communities.
 Developers can utilise these to build custom integrations with internal and other third party Software-as-a-Service (SaaS) offerings.
 You can use virtual private networking (VPN) where you wish to ensure a highly encrypted link between CWP and a third party systems.
-There are even many pre-built integrations available in the SilverStripe CMS addons catalogue and any newly developed integrations can be shared using open source licenses for inter agency collaborations and reduced costs.
+There are even many pre-built integrations available in the Silverstripe CMS addons catalogue and any newly developed integrations can be shared using open source licenses for inter agency collaborations and reduced costs.

-SilverStripe CMS on CWP provides a scheduled task framework for SilverStripe developers to define long running processes to run as background tasks.
+Silverstripe CMS on CWP provides a scheduled task framework for Silverstripe CMS developers to define long running processes to run as background tasks.
 For example, reindexing search or importing a large dataset from another integrated system.
 Asynchronous processing allows users to continue using the CMS and tasks proceed when time permits.
 It also lets developers set tasks to be executed in the future.
-A log of currently running and scheduled tasks is available in the SilverStripe CMS and custom tasks can be created for any automated processes your website may require.
+A log of currently running and scheduled tasks is available in the Silverstripe CMS and custom tasks can be created for any automated processes your website may require.